AliKaanKoc2/DSA/README.md

 ---

 ## Project Goal
-The aim of this project is to examine the impact of the pandemic on online shopping demand across multiple product categories and countries.
-The project compares the periods before, during, and after the pandemic to measure changes in consumer demand over time and to determine which product categories have experienced the most significant shifts.
-It also examines the influence of lockdown restrictions on demand fluctuations and evaluates whether online shopping behavior remained elevated after restrictions ended.
-The results will be supported with visual analysis, statistical testing, and machine learning models to give a clearer picture of how digital shopping habits were altered during this period.
+The project investigates how the COVID-19 pandemic changed the way people buy products on online platforms globally, especially which types of categories products people bought more and how this varied from country to country.
+I also look at how lockdown restrictions affected the scale of online purchases and if people kept shopping online more often even though the restriction were lifted.

 ---